 I’ve tried everything, and I doubt anything will help.

 Many times when we’re caught up in the cycle of anxiety and the worry, it does feel like nothing will get better.
 The truth is that anxiety is very common and very treatable.
-There are so many resources and methods available to treat anxiety including evidence-based techniques that are proven to help people better manage life’s stressors.
+There are so many resources and methods available to treat anxiety.
+These including evidence-based techniques that are proven to help people better manage life’s stressors.
 And, with guidance that’s tailored to you and your life, it’s possible to not only better manage stress symptoms, but lessen and even overcome them.

 Experience Anxiety Relief